Finding Gratitude Within Addiction

 I have also learned through the process of finding gratitude and positivity in my life that I need to reflect and ask myself these four questions:

 Have you started to heal your own life?
 This is a hard one for me.
-Sometimes I feel like I have come so far in my recovery and then a fear creeps in and I start my what ifs and worrying about things that haven’t even happened yet.
+Sometimes I feel like I have come so far in my recovery and then fear creeps in and I start my what-ifs and worrying about things that haven’t even happened yet.
 I guess like with our loved ones it is a day by day process with us too.

 Have you developed new self-care habits for yourself?
 It can be simple things like going for a walk, getting your nails done, or making sure you don’t miss meetings.
 Even when you are having a bad day!

 Has your circle of friends gotten bigger?
 I know by joining a support group mine has!